Extremists exploit a loophole in social moderation: Podcasts

 Several QAnon proponents affected by the crackdown sued YouTube in October, calling its actions a “massive de-platforming.”
 Among the plaintiffs are X22 Report, RedPill78 and David Hayes, who runs another conspiracy podcast called Praying Medic that's available on Apple and Google, but not Spotify.

 Melody Torres, who podcasts at SoulWarrior Uncensored, self-identifies as a longtime QAnon follower and said in a recent episode that her podcast is “just my way of not being censored."
 She said she was kicked off Twitter in January and booted from Instagram four times last year.
-She currently has Instagram, Facebook and YouTube accounts; her podcast is available on Spotify, Apple and Google.
+She currently has Instagram, Facebook and YouTube accounts; her podcast is available on Apple and Google.
+Spotify removed the podcast Friday after The Associated Press inquired about it.

 X22 Report, RedPill78 and Hayes did not respond to requests for comment sent via their websites.
 Torres did not reply to a Facebook message.

-Creevey points out that it's harder to analyze misinformation from video and audio than from text.
+Creevy points out that it's harder to analyze misinformation from video and audio than from text.
 Podcasts can also run for hours, making them difficult to monitor.
-And podcasting has additional challenges in that there are no reliable statistics on their audience, unlike a YouTube stream, which shows views, or a tweet or Facebook post, which shows likes and shares, Creevey said.
+And podcasting has additional challenges in that there are no reliable statistics on their audience, unlike a YouTube stream, which shows views, or a tweet or Facebook post, which shows likes and shares, Creevy said.

 But some argue that tech-company moderation is opaque and inconsistent, creating a new set of problems.
 Censorship “goes with the tide against what’s popular in any given moment," said Jillian York, an expert at the Electronic Frontier Foundation, a digital-rights group.
 Right now, she said, “that tide is against the speech of right-wing extremists ... but tomorrow the tide might be against opposition activists.”

-Note: This story was first published on Jan.
-15, 2021.
-It was updated on Jan.
-16, 2021, to correct the name of the head of editorial for Kinzen, a startup that offers a disinformation tracker to companies.
-He is Shane Creevy, not Shane Creevey.